 Technically, two pianists are playing together here.
 Even if they don’t both play piano.

 Krzysztof Kobylínski has found a duo partner in Daniele di Bonaventura, who comments on and intensifies his fragile-lyrical style from the bandoneon.
 In terms of sound, the two sometimes come so close to each other that the characteristics of their instruments only seem to emerge from the sound they produce together.
-Kobylínski creates a work of lines and a harmonic underbody in hints.
+Kobylínski creates a work of lines and a harmonic underbody in subtle hints.
 Bonaventura enlivens, enriches and fills the structure with the murmuring, singing breath of his instrument.
-Alternatively, Bonaventura sets in with a lively rhythmic action and Kobylínski points out the richness of what he has just put into the world himself.
-Sometimes the two are very close together, then again they go out from different places and arrive at the same place.
+Or, Bonaventura sets in with a lively rhythmic action and Kobylínski points out the richness of what he has just put into the world himself.
+Sometimes the two are very close together, then again they set out from different places and end up at the same place.

 In some respects, “Notre Dame” is a sequel to Kobylínski’s duo album “Give Me November” with the French trumpeter Erik Truffaz.
 One thing that both have in common is that, in addition to the piano, a breathing instrument can be experienced.